 “They are all over the place o.
 My husband is one of them.
 The man can last three hours in bed, no shaking.”

-Nneoma widened, “What?
+Nneoma’s eyes widened, “What?
 Are you joking.
 My ex was like that o, it’s just that he didn’t have money.
-And he was just too lazy.”
-She rolled her eyes, “If my husband should stay up to five minutes, then he has done too much.”
+And he was just too lazy,” she rolled her eyes.
+“If my husband should stay up to five minutes, then he has done too much.”

 “Are you freaking kidding me?”
-Editi asked with a surprise written on her face.
+Editi asked with surprise written on her face.

 “No!
 That’s what I face daily.
-On a normal day, My husband reaches climax after two minutes.”
+On a normal day, my husband reaches his climax after two minutes.”

 “Maybe you should start giving him drinks that will make him last longer.”

 “Like Palm wine and small stout.
 You mix it and shake it very well.”

 “Hmm, Jackson doesn’t take bitter stuffs,” she sighed painfully.